InferDPT: Privacy-Preserving Inference for Closed-box Large Language Model: Preliminaries

-It is important to note that differential privacy is a robust privacy protection concept.
-It equally processes all input elements.
-Additionally, a critical definition here is that of neighboring inputs.
-In previous NLP research~\cite{feyisetan2020privacy,yue-etal-2021-differential,chen2023customized}, most researchers have posited that any pair of inputs sharing the same output set \(Y\) are adjacent.
-We observe that such a definition leads to a challenging trade-off between text utility and privacy.
-In this paper, we will redefine the adjacency in differential privacy from the perspective of probabilistic sampling in subsequent sections. \begin{definition}[\textbf{exponential mechanism~\cite{4389483}} ] For a given scoring function \(u: X \times Y \rightarrow \mathbb{R}\), a randomized mechanism \(M(X,u,Y)\) is \(\epsilon\)-DP compliant if it satisfies:
+Typically, a smaller value of $\epsilon$ provides higher privacy protection at the cost of reduced data utility.
+Moreover, a critical definition here is the input set $X$.
+In previous NLP research~\cite{yue-etal-2021-differential,chen2023customized}, most researchers have posited that any pair of tokens in the vocabulary share the same input set $X$ and output set $Y$.
+We observe that such a definition leads to a challenge in the trade-off between utility and privacy.
+In this paper, we use \textit{random adjacency list} to redefine the input set of $\epsilon$-LDP in~\autoref{sec:random adjacency}.